 Google’s business listing guidelines express a preference for local phone numbers instead of central toll-free numbers whenever possible.
 Still, some local businesses like Hotels can use toll-free numbers to their business listing.

-Actually, these businesses are local but most of their customers come from outside of the area and a toll-free number is convenient in such cases.
+Actually, these businesses are local but most of their customers come from outside of the area, and a toll-free number is convenient in such cases.

 If you are using the same, always make sure you have added it consistently across all listings on the web whether it’s your website, GMB listing or any local citation which can be crawled by search engine spiders.

-And, the most important, the primary phone number should be under direct control of the business and not redirecting to call-center.
+And, the most important, the primary phone number should be under the direct control of the business and not redirecting to call-center.

 Some local listing directories will also allow you to add an alternate phone number that can be a toll-free helpline number or a mobile number.